MarienvanLoon/programming-for-economists/source/schedule.rst

 Week 4: python
 ~~~~~~~~~~~~~~

+Week of Monday April 16th, 2018.

-This is the last week with python. :ref:`Click here <week3>` to see what you need to prepare for this week.
+This is the last week with python. :ref:`Click here <week4>` to see what you need to prepare for this week.

 Week 5: R
 ~~~~~~~~~

+Week of Monday April 30th, 2018.

 This is the first week with R in the jupyter notebook. :ref:`Click here <week5>` to see what you need to prepare for this week.